-There is a problem with those types of questions.
-They keep you trapped in the very same mindset you are trying to get out of.
+The problem with those types of questions is that they keep you trapped in the very same mindset you are trying to get out of.

-This is where the habit of asking the right questions and journaling can help you.
+This is where the next confidence building activity, the habit of asking the right questions and journaling can help you.

-Asking the right questions and listening to the answers that come from within.
-This is how you are able to start a conversation with your subconscious mind.
+By asking the right questions and listening to the answers that come from within, you are able to start conversation with your subconscious mind.

-When using journaling as a confidence building activity, learn to ask yourself better questions.
-Questions that leave you with a greater sense of clarity about what confidence means to you.
+If you want to journal for improving your confidence, you simply need to ask yourself better questions that leave you with a greater sense of clarity about what confidence means to you.

 Take out a journal and ask yourself this in regards to situations where your confidence is low: